Course Overview

 - Cloud Deployment Models

-Describing Data Center Network Infrastructure Management, Maintenance, and Operations
+Describing Data Center Network Infrastructure Management

 - Time Synchronization